AlgoView/.github/profile/README.md

 This project is <b>Opensource</b> and open for people to join at all times.

 ## Get Involved
-Right now, AlgoView is in its starting phase, and there will be excellent "good first issue" opportunities,<br>
+Right now, AlgoView™ is in its starting phase, and there will be excellent "good first issue" opportunities,<br>
 We aim to create a community of developers that can help each other and share their knowledge and experience.<br>
 if you're looking to get involved, join us on discord, or contact the administrators to get started.